 RecordSet columns and the

 ParentKey() function in

-Update workflow actions to make the copying detail records process straightforward.
-There is the example in the database library displaying such adjustment.
+Update workflow actions to make the copying of detail records process straightforward.
+There is an example in the database library displaying such an adjustment.

 The custom button settings with three actions are shown below: